thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **Aircrack ng** - Bunch of wireless tools.
 Aircrack ng specifically allows you to "crack" WEP passwords.
 - **AUP** - Acceptable Use Policy.
 Policy that governs how employees can use company equipment and internet.
 - **ALE** - Annual Loss Expectancy.
 The expected cost to an organization for an event.
 Ex. if there's a 5% chance a laptop will need replacing, and it's $2,000k, then the ALE of that event (losing a laptop) is $100.
+- **BAS** - Building Automation System.
+Configuration and monitoring for the building.
+These can turn on/off the AC, or lights, heat, etc.
 - **BIA** - Business Impact Analysis.
 Identifies organizational risk.
 Ex. could be something physical like an office/data center that could be at risk for power going out, or virtual like RTO, RPO stats.
 - **Blue Team** - The defense side of security like the IT admins or cybersecurity analysts.
 Contrast this with the red team.
 - **Business Continuity Loss** - Can't fulfill contracts because of breakdown of infrastructure system.
 - **CAB** - Change Advisory Board.
 Group of leaders in an org that have the technical know-how to approve a change.
+- **CAN** - (CAN bus) Controller Area Network.
+Don't confuse this with Campus Area Network.
 - **CAPEC** - Common Attack Pattern and Enumeration Classification.
 Knowledge base by MITRE that focuses on application security.
 - **CASB** - Cloud Access Security Broker - A Cloud Access Security Broker, or CASB, is cloud-hosted software or on-premises software or hardware that act as an intermediary between users and cloud service providers.
 See [this](https://www.skyhighsecurity.com/en-us/cybersecurity-defined/what-is-a-casb.html) for more details.
 - **CCE** - Common Configuration Enumeration.
 Scheme for secure configuration checks across multiple sources.
 Basically these are best practice statements.